This week’s author in the spotlight is romantic suspense novelist, Julia Wild, whose latest release is Moon Shadow.

 She is married and lives in Bedfordshire and has three fantastic children – all grown up now – but all still very much part of her life.

 Julia worked in the local mobile house-bound library for nine wonderful years, and then was re-deployed to a local library until 2014.
 When the huge cutbacks came, she took redundancy and is taking some time to be self-employed; doing what she loves best – escaping into the writing world.
-Before she begins working on new stories that are bubbling away, she is bringing out her back list as Print on Demand & EBooks.
+Before she begins working on new stories that are bubbling away, she is bringing out her back list as Print on Demand and ebooks.

 Find Julia and her books here: